emberjs/rfcs/text/0000-basic-template-helpers.md

 - `xor`      (not very common)
 - `not-eq`   (can be expressed as `(not (eq a b)`)

-When this feature is implemented, we would update `ember-truth-helpers` to not ship the helpers that were moved into the core if the version of Ember is
+When this feature is implemented, we would update `ember-truth-helpers` to automatically remove the promoted helpers from the code when the Ember is above a certain version number.

 ## How we teach this